 Exhibit A sets forth the preliminary budget (the “Budget”) agreed to by the parties with respect to the activities associated with the development of the Project under this Development Agreement.
 The consent of both parties is necessary to incur any costs in excess of the categorical and total budget amounts set forth on Exhibit A, or to revise the Budget.
 If either party desires to revise the Budget or incur expenses in excess of the Budget amount for any category of activity, such party will provide written notice to the other party.
 The notice will include the proposed revisions and the justification for the change.
 The parties will use reasonable efforts to expedite the decision to approve or reject the Budget modification proposal.

 Sharing of Development Costs

-Until the JV Agreement is executed, ongoing development costs incurred after the Evaluation Period in accordance with the Budget will be shared equally by Enron and Southern.
-At the end of the Evaluation Period, if this Agreement is not terminated by Enron, then Enron will consider whether any costs incurred by Southern prior to that point are eligible for inclusion as Project costs and therefore subject to the equal sharing provisions of this Agreement.
+At the end of the Evaluation Period, Enron shall, if it elects to proceed with the negotiation and execution of the JV Agreement, immediately reimburse Southern for one half of all development costs previously incurred by Southern under the Project Budget.
+Until the JV Agreement is executed, ongoing development costs incurred after the Evaluation Period in accordance with the Project Budget will be shared equally by Enron and Southern.
+Southern and Enron will meet at least once every two (2) weeks to discuss the Project and Southern will provide a written report at the end of each month which will include a summary of activities during the previous month and expenditures to that point versus the Project Budget.
+Enron shall promptly reimburse Southern for one half of the development costs incurred each month under the Project Budget, as reflected on its monthly report to Enron.
 The parties agree that services provided by either party or affiliates thereof shall be provided at cost (including benefits and overheads, which shall be identified in detail and justified before being included as costs), without profit, margin or other mark-up.

 Definitive Agreements